craftercms/craftercms/README.md

 * `overwriteChangedFiles`: Update and overwrite the deployed environment (authoring or delivery) files (binaries, configuration, etc.), default `true`
 * `refreshEnv`: Update the deployed environment (authoring or delivery) with any changes to the scripts, default `false`
-* `overwriteArtifact`: Update and overwrite the downloaded artifacts (example: Elasticsearch, Tomcat, ...) that's cached in the downloads folder by downloading it again, default `false`
+* `overwriteArtifact`: Update and overwrite the downloaded artifacts (example: OpenSearch, Tomcat, ...) that's cached in the downloads folder by downloading it again, default `false`
 * `gitRemote`: Git remote name to use in cloned modules, default `origin`
 * `gitBranch`: Git branch to use when cloning modules, default `develop` (for develop branch)
 * `gitUrl`: Which Git URL to use, default `https://github.com/craftercms/`
 * `socialRequired` or `crafter.social`: Include Social in the build, default `false`
 * `profileRequired` or `crafter.profile`: Include Profile in the build, default `false`
-* `startElasticsearch` or `withElasticsearch`: start Elasticsearch, default `true`
+* `startElasticsearch` or `withElasticsearch`: start OpenSearch, default `true`
 * `startMongoDB`: start MongoDB, default `false` unless Profile or Social are enabled.
 This is automatic.
 * `unitTest`: Run unit tests during build, default `false`
 * `shallowClone`: Clone only the latest commits and not the entire history (faster, but you lose history), default `false`